-Talking with family about your diagnosis
+Talking with family about your metastatic breast cancer

 How do I tell my family about my diagnosis?

 If you’ve just learned that you have metastatic breast cancer, it can be very upsetting to imagine how you’ll tell your family.
 It’s completely OK to stop, breathe, and take the time you need before sharing the news.
 Who you tell and when you tell them is your decision.

 When you’re ready to talk with your family, it’s very possible that they may have intense emotional reactions.
 Since that can increase any stressful feelings you may already have, it can help to choose one close and trusted person to tell first who can be there with you as a support when you share with other family members.
 Once the people close to you begin to understand and digest what’s happening, together you can start to talk openly about ways they can offer support — whether it’s giving emotional support or helping with day-to-day needs.